hyesunyun/hyesunyun/_pages/about.md

 I work on **Human-Computer Interactions (HCI)** and **Natural Language Processing (NLP)**, mainly on applications in health.
 I am co-advised by [Timothy Bickmore](https://www.ccs.neu.edu/home/bickmore/) and [Byron Wallace](https://www.byronwallace.com/).
 I am interested in applying HCI methods to the design and development of NLP models that meets the needs, interests, preferences, and requirements of the users.
 I love collaborating with diverse domain experts in multi/interdisciplinary projects tackling real-world problems.

-Before starting my PhD in fall of 2020, I worked as a software engineer/manager for three years at Wayfair.
+Before starting my PhD in fall of 2020, I worked as a full-stack software engineer/manager for three years at [Wayfair](https://www.wayfair.com/).
 I earned my bachelors in Computer Science and Africana Studies at [Wellesley College](https://www.wellesley.edu/).

 I love playing Ultimate Frisbee, running, cooking, and trying different restaurants and cuisines.